Streets for All: Kalamazoo Ave (2026-2027)

 Project Details

-The Kalamazoo Avenue project includes both visible, above-ground upgrades and major utility improvements below the surface.
+The Kalamazoo Ave project includes both visible, above-ground upgrades and major underground improvements

 Above Ground Improvements: